COMP2160-Game-Development/Prac-03/README.md

 ![An image of a BoxCollider2D in the inspector, with the "Is Trigger" ticked.](images/Week3_6.png)

-A common misconception is that if we aren't using the physics engine to simulate movement, we don't need rigidbodies.
-However, even when moving an object just with code, we still want them to have rigidbodies, as this tells Unity these things move.
+Whenever we move an object, we want it to have a rigidbody, as this tells Unity that these things move.
 Collisions are not guarantteed to be correctly calculated otherwise.
-So, we need to add a Rigidbody2D component both to the Player and the Obstacle prefab.
+Add Rigidbody2D components to both the Player and Obstacle prefabs.

 By default, rigidbodies have Dynamic Body Types, which means that they are controlled by the Unity physics engine.
 As we will control the objects directly using Transform, we want to instead set the Body Type to Kinematic:

 ![An image of a Rigidbody2D in the inspector, set to Kinematic.](images/Week3_7.png)

-Kinematic rigidbodies detect collisions but leave it up to the programmer to decides what happens (if anything).
+Kinematic rigidbodies detect collisions but leave it up to the programmer to decides what happens.

 ### Destroying the player
-When colliding with a 2D trigger collider, the OnTriggerEnter2D event is sent to all of its MonoBehaviours.
+When colliding with a 2D trigger collider, the `OnTriggerEnter2D()` event is sent to all of its MonoBehaviours.
 We can use this to destroy the Player when they collide with an Obstacle.
 Add the following to your Jump script:

 ```
 void OnTriggerEnter2D(Collider2D collider)